"The potential to change, even save, lives."

 22. Neuro-Linguistic Programming to Improve our Mental Health

 In class 22, I'll teach you insights from neuro-linguistic programming (NLP) which will provide you with practical tools to help maintain your mental health.
 You can use the techniques when you're out and about, at home or at work, to help you to reduce the impact of stress on your mind, brain and body.
 Since you'll have already learned the importance of this in the science section, you'll be motivated to adopt the techniques.

 23. Moving Forward

 In this final class, I'll summarise what you've learned during the Thrive course, reinforcing the most important points and providing you with a springboard for the rest of your life.
 The journey from the beginning to the end of the course is a significant one and will transform your relationship with stress and your ability to manage your mental health.
-Upon successful completion of the course, you can go back and retake as many of the classes as you like.
+Once you've finished the course, you can go back and retake as many of the classes as you like.
 You'll have access to Thrive for life.

 Whatever your Stress

 Whether you want to beat the stress of juggling your work and home life, raising children, looking after elderly parents, a stressful job, studying for exams, financial pressures or you simply want to develop resilience to future stress, Thrive can help you.